huggingface/peft/examples/loftq_finetuning/README.md

 - `HF_TOKEN` is the token used to access to [LLAMA models](https://huggingface.co/meta-llama).
 - `quantize_and_save()` function will quantize the backbone and initialize LoRA adapters.
 It creates 2 folders under `$save_dir`.
-The quantized backbone is at `Llama-2-7b-hf-4bit-16rank-backbone`, and the LoRA adapters are at `Llama-2-7b-hf-4bit-16rank-adapters`.
+The quantized backbone is at `Llama-2-7b-hf-4bit-16rank`, and the LoRA adapters are at the sub-folder `Llama-2-7b-hf-4bit-16rank/loftq_init`.

 ## Fine-tuning